filistr/filistr.github.io/README.md

 # filistr.github.io repository

-This repository contains the source code for the projects featured on the website.
+This repository contains the source code for the projects featured on filistr.github.io.

 ## Code Projects